 - MPP is certified through PRG 320.

 - The lamellas had to be certified as LVL through ASTM-D5456

-- LVL is made up of density rated veneer
+- LVL is made up of density graded veneer

 - G1, G2, G3, and even a Super G!

-- Every piece of wood is stress rated
+- Ultrasonic Propagation Time

 Quality Control

 - At the LVL level there are many test such as 4-point bending, tension, and bond durability testing. - With and with out a scarf joint. - Finally, MPP is tested per PRG320 with a secondary bond durability and block shear testing.